Actindo-AG/Documentation/RetailSuiteAccounting/Integration/01_RunAccountingWizard.md

  4. Select the appropriate option (**No/Yes**) in the *Cash accounting* drop-down list.

   > [Info] The cash accounting refers to a method where receipts are recorded during the period they are received, and expenses are recorded in the period in which they are actually paid.
 This contrasts accrual accounting, where revenue is recognized when earned rather than when collected, and expenses are recognized when incurred rather than when paid.

   > [Warning] This option has fundamental implications for the system automatic recording of taxes.
 In case of doubt, please check with your tax advisor.

  5. Select the appropriate option (**No/Fiscal year for planning purposes only**) in the *Planning FY* drop-down list.

   > [Info] Note that a fiscal year can be set up for planning purposes only.
 However, the fiscal year for planning purposes will not be recognized as an actual fiscal year by the system, and therefore the automatic functions in the interaction with other modules will not apply.

- 6. Click [SAVE & NEW].
+ 6. Click the [SAVE & NEW] button.
-  The new fiscal year is created.
+  The new fiscal year is created
 A small pop-up window and a green check mark confirm that the new fiscal year has been saved.
 The newly created fiscal year is also displayed in the list.

- 7. Click [CONTINUE].
+ 7. Click the [CONTINUE] button.
   The *Chart of accounts* wizard window is displayed.

 ### Chart of accounts